rivalsxninjax1/simple-clustering-KMeans/README.md

    Make sure you have Python and the necessary libraries installed (pandas, matplotlib, seaborn, scikit-learn).

 2. **Save the Files:**
-   - Create a file called `customers.csv` and paste the CSV content provided above.
+   - Create a file called `data.csv` and paste the CSV content provided above.
-   - Create a file called `clustering.py` and paste the Python code provided.
+   - Create a file called `main.py` and paste the Python code provided.
    - Create a file called `README.md` and paste the README content.

 3. **Run the Script:**